 Alright, everyone.
-Summer is ending and since we’ve all been shuttered in our houses for the last few months and barely able to go to the salons, we need to get our hair looking and feeling right with these vegan natural remedies for hair growth.
+Winter is on and since we’ve all been shuttered in our houses for the last few months and barely able to go to the salons, we need to get our hair looking and feeling right with these vegan natural remedies for hair growth.

 Vegan and Natural Remedies for Your Hair

-It’s time to prep and strengthen our hair for sun exposure, ocean and pool water, wind, and just a general good time.
+It’s time to prep and strengthen our hair for cold weather, and just a general good time.
 There are tons of products on the market that promise to solve all of your hair issues but, if you take a closer look, you’ll realize that they’re just packed with ingredients that aren’t good for you or the environment!
-That’s so not 2020.
-We’re treating ourselves and the planet right.
+That’s so not 2021.
+We should be treating ourselves and the planet right.

 The best solution to this problem is to use vegan hair care products free from harsh chemicals and artificial fragrances.
 Vegan products are also free from any and all animal products, and they are usually made with all-natural and/or organic ingredients.
 This means high-quality care for your tresses and a sustainable solution for the environment.